rubik/lobster/README.md

 While Lobster can surely be improved significantly, some design choices by necessity make it slower.
 Here's a non-exhaustive list:

-1. The Quantcup solution holds all the price points in memory, whereas Lobster uses two BTreeMap structs.
-The performance boost of holding all the price points in a contiguous data structure on the stack is massive, but it's not very practical: the array is indexed by the price, so it can be huge (imagine implementing an order book for forex markets with integer price points at all non-fractional values); in reality limit orders can be made at any price, and in most markets there is no upper bound, so the static array solution is not viable.
+1. The Quantcup solution holds all the possible price points in memory, whereas Lobster uses two BTreeMap structs that hold price points on demand.
+The performance boost of holding all the price points in a contiguous data structure on the stack is massive, but it's not very practical: the array is indexed by the price, so it can be huge (imagine implementing an order book for forex markets with integer price points at all non-fractional values);
+   in reality limit orders can be made at any price, and in most markets there is no upper bound, so the static array solution is not viable.

 2. The Quantcup solution does not update the max bid/min ask values when canceling orders.
 So if an order at the best bid/ask is canceled, that